 Who are Kilter & Rammel?

 Alex is an artist and writer with 15 years experience in the art and design industry.
-In 2024 he branched out into the world of proofreading and editing, and is a member of the Chartered Institute of Editors and Proofreaders (CIEP), currently working his way through a variety of professional training courses to up his game in these fields.
+In 2024 he branched out into the world of proofreading and editing, and is a member of the Chartered Institute of Editors and Proofreaders (CIEP), with whom he has completed professional proofreading and copyediting training.

 Alex is a traditionally published writer of horror, and has previously produced his own non-fiction zines and art books.
 He set up Kilter & Rammel in 2024 to publish more of his own work independently, as well as to seek opportunities to work with other authors and assist in getting their writing out into the world.